-Our Board met 5 times during 2018, either in person or by teleconference.
-During 2018, each of our directors attended at least 75% of the aggregate number of the meetings of the Board and the committees on which they served.
+Our Board met six times during 2021, either in person or by teleconference.
+During 2021, each of our directors attended at least 75% of the aggregate number of the meetings of the Board and the committees on which they served (during the period they served on the Board and on such committees).

-Our Corporate Governance Guidelines provide that our directors are invited and encouraged to attend our annual meeting of stockholders.
+Our Corporate Governance Guidelines provide that our directors are invited and encouraged to attend our annual meetings of stockholders.